 A Look at U.S. Daily Deaths in Iraq

-As of Wednesday, Nov.
-19, 422 U.S. service members have died since the beginning of military operations in Iraq, according to the Department of Defense.
-Of those, 293 died as a result of hostile action and 129 died of non-hostile causes, the department said.
+As of Sunday, Nov.
+2, 360 U.S. service members have died since the beginning of military operations in Iraq, according to the Department of Defense.

-The British military has reported 52 deaths; Italy, 17; Denmark, Spain, Ukraine and Poland have reported one each.
+The British military has reported 50 deaths; Denmark, Spain and Ukraine reported one each.

-On or since May 1, when President Bush declared that major combat operations in Iraq had ended, 284 U.S. soldiers have died _ 179 as a result of hostile action and 105 of non-hostile causes, according to the latest Defense Department figures.
+On or since May 1, when President Bush declared that major combat operations in Iraq had ended, 222 U.S. soldiers have died in Iraq, according to the latest Defense Department figures.

-Since the start of military operations, 2,041 U.S. service members have been injured as a result of hostile action, according to the Defense Department’s figures as of Friday.
-Non-hostile injured numbered 346.
+Since the start of military operations, 1,811 U.S. service members have been injured as a result of hostile action, according to U.S. Central Command.
+Non-hostile injured numbered 338.